History of The University of Toledo

 Postel was also actively involved in securing the institution’s second named college – the John B. and Lillian E. Neff College of Business and Innovation.
 He has assisted with a number of other private gifts to support the University.

 At a special Board of Trustees meeting in March 2021, Dr. Gregory Postel was appointed the 18th president of the University of Toledo.
-As the University of Toledo approaches its sesquicentennial, Dr. Postel looks towards the next 150 years.
-He has identified eight key initiatives and appointed campus-wide working groups focused on creating a solid foundation upon which to build future growth.
+As the University of Toledo approached its sesquicentennial, Dr. Postel identified eight key initiatives and appointed campus-wide working groups focused on creating a solid foundation upon which to build future growth.

 Despite the challenges facing higher education in the 21st century, The University of Toledo today is a success story.
 Many of its faculty and academic programs have worldwide reputations, and its Main Campus and Health Science Campus are recognized as architectural gems.
 If the past is any indication, future challenges will be met and the institution will continue educating its students as accountable citizens and global leaders.